Degri95/Final_Project/README.md

 ## Questions We Hope To Answer With The Data
 Main Question

-- Can we predict a propensity of cancer based on other categories of health metrics from the same county?
+- Can we predict the percentage of the national population that has cancer based on various other categories of health metrics at a county level?

 Possible alternative/supplemental questions
 - Are there behaviors that can be used to predict a population's medical outcomes such as cancer.